 Katie White is Coordinator of Learning for the North East School Division in Saskatchewan, Canada and an author and Assessment Associate for Solution Tree, in addition to being an independent educational consultant.
-With more than 25 years of experience in education, she has been a system leader, an administrator, a learning coach, and a K–12 classroom teacher.
+With more than 30 years of experience in education, she has been a system leader, an administrator, a learning coach, and a K–12 classroom teacher and online teacher.

 Katie was an integral part of her school division’s multiyear journey through renewed curricula and standards/outcome-based assessment and reporting.
 Through her work at the system level, she has developed an integrated understanding of the relationships between learning, curriculum, assessment, instruction, environment, data, Response to Intervention, resource deployment, and system strategic planning.
 Her work with educators supports both a holistic understanding of learners and how they interact with our school systems alongside an in-depth refinement of practices that support teaching and learning in classrooms.
 Her